Hotel Terms & Conditions

 Should any guest lose any belongings during their stay or incur damage to their property, the provision of the Hotel Proprietors Act 1956 will apply, a copy of which is displayed in reception.
 Lost property that is not claimed within 3 months of the guest’s departure it will be disposed of by the hotel.

 We accept most major credit cards.
-We do not accept cheque payments.
+We do not accept American Express or cheque payments.

 To confirm a reservation we require your credit/debit card details.
 We do not make any charge to the credit card unless you fail to take up the reservation in which case the first night’s stay is charged to your credit card or if your rate in “Non Refundable” the entire amount will be charged.
 Alternatively, you may send us a deposit to secure your reservation.

 Check in / Out times

 Check in is between 2pm and 11pm.
 Check out is 11am.
 Any extension to the check out time, either pre-arranged or as a late departure, may incur a charge upon departure.

 *Please note that Special Terms apply at Christmas, New Year, St Valentines Weekend, Easter and Bank Holiday Weekends.